Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 | 25       | 1,500,000 | +8 | The Last Laugh |

 ### Prestige Class Prerequisites:
 Any level 20 Ashford character that antagonizes an archdemon, exasperates an elder thing, or causes a deity to dismay.
-It's not just picking a rival, its about getting them riled up, getting it to admit that specifically you annoy them, even if it's just a little bit.
+It's not just picking a rival, its about getting them riled up, getting them to admit that *specifically you* annoy them, even if it's just a little bit.

 ##### Hit Points
 - **Hit Dice:** 1d6